michaelpearce21/CI_MS1_DAL/README.md

 This project is completed for the purposes of evaluation by the Code Institute towards a Diploma in Web Development.
 It is purely for educational purposes and is not intended as a commercial venture.

 All non-attributed code and content is created by Michael Pearce.
+See me on [GitHub](https://github.com/michaelpearce21/)